Victron MPPT Charge Controllers are Professional Grade

 PWM Controllers are Simple and Tough

 Although less efficient than MPPT controllers, PWM controllers are ideal for systems where the electricity made by the solar panel dramatically exceeds the battery drain.
 It is easy for the controller to keep the battery charged because power is abundant.
-Since PWM controllers are simpler and more rugged, they can be better for outdoor use or in remote locations.
+Since PWM controllers are simpler and more rugged, they are better suited for outdoor use or remote, unattended locations.

 How to Select a Solar Charge Controller